-We design gardens with the same passion and skill we dedicate to interiors: they are beautiful, practical and serve a purpose.
+We design gardens with the same passion and skill we dedicate to our interiors: they are beautiful, practical and serve a purpose.

-With every built square meter having such a high value in Notting Hill, it took brave clients to agree to demolish an ugly conservatory at the back of their house to create a private garden.
+With every built square metre having such a high value in Notting Hill, it took brave clients to agree to demolish an ugly conservatory at the back of their house to create a private garden.
 Swapping bricks for lush planting turned out to be a very wise decision.

 Inspired by the client’s childhood spent in Kenya and South Africa, we designed a bold planting scheme and sculptural landscape.